Sable/HorsePower/data/tpch/readme.md

+## Note

+A data path can be a folder or an alias pointing to a folder.

 ## Data on sable-intel

+For different scale factors, we use different folders

+    SF1 : db1
+    SF2 : db2
+    SF4 : db2
+    SF8 : db8

-Create an alias to a real data folder (e.g. db1 for SF1)
+Create an alias to a real data folder (e.g. db2 for SF1)

-    ln -s /mnt/local/tpch-tbl/db1 .
+    ln -s /mnt/local/tpch-tbl/db2 .

-***Note***

-- The size of database usually is very large so that its data may be stored in a different folder.
+Note, the size of database usually is very large so that its data may be stored in a different folder.

-## Data on sable-tiger
+## Data on sable-tigger

 Please follow the same configuration on sable-intel, but you should be aware of the possible difference of real data folders and create new aliases.